 Kitchari Recipe Suitable for All Three Doshas

-Kitchari is often praised in Ayurveda for being a tridoshic meal, which means it is naturally balancing for all three doshas—Vata, Pitta, and Kapha.
+This tridoshic kitchari recipe is often praised in Ayurveda for being naturally balancing for all three doshas-Vata, Pitta, and Kapha.
 The simplicity of mung beans and basmati rice provides grounding and nourishment without overwhelming the digestive system, making it ideal for anyone regardless of their constitution.

 - For Vata: Add more warming spices like ginger, cumin, and hing.
 Use a little extra ghee for grounding and moisture.